GautierAppert/gautierappert.github.io/index.md

 ## Research
-You can find the current version of my PhD dissertation
+You can find the current version of my PhD dissertation ** Information k-means, fragmentation and syntax analysis: A new approach to unsupervised Machine Learning **
 <a href="papers/thesis.pdf" target="_blank">here</a>